Home » Our School » Exam results and performance data » Exam Information

 Click here to see a PDF from Casio on how to prepare your calculators for exams.

-Examination regulations are very strict regarding items that may be taken into the examination room (please see ‘Information for Candidates’ at the back of this booklet).
+Examination regulations are very strict regarding items that may be taken into the examination room (please see ‘Information for Candidates’.

 If you break these rules it could result in disqualification.

-Mobile phones and Smart watches MUST BE SWITCHED OFF AND HANDED IN AT THE START OF THE EXAMINATION.
+Mobile phones and other electronic devices MUST BE SWITCHED OFF AND HANDED IN AT THE START OF THE EXAMINATION.
 If a mobile (or any other type of electronic communication or storage device) is found in your possession during an examination (even if it is turned off) it will be taken from you and a report made to the appropriate Awarding body.
 This could result in disqualification.

 No food is allowed in the examination room.
-If a candidate needs to take medicines they should inform the exams officer prior to the exam.
+If a candidate needs to take medication, they should inform the exams officer prior to the exam.

 Bottles of water may be taken into the examination room however they must be clear and without any labels.
 Plain, solid colour bottles will not be allowed in the exam room.

-Full school uniform must be worn by all students (Sixth Form students should wear appropriate clothing as outlined in the sixth form handbook).
+Full school uniform must be worn by all students (Sixth Form students should wear appropriate clothing) Hoodies and coats are not allowed in the exam rooms.

-Bags and coats are not permitted in the exam room and these should be left on the racks outside the main hall or in the space designated by the invigilator at the time of the exam.
+Bags and coats are not permitted in the exam room and these should be left in the space designated by the invigilator at the time of the exam.

 All mobile phones and smart watches must be switched off and handed in as you enter the exam.
 You will be given a ticket which you need to use to retrieve your phone and/or smart watch at the end of the exam.
 Any phones/ watches left in the room will be stored securely by the exams officer until retrieved.